isomerpages/moe-southviewpri/_departments/Learner Profiles and Education Support.md

 </td>
 <td width="300">
 <ul>
-<li>Closely monitors the needs of students and designs intervention strategies in consultation with school leaders, teachers, parents and external agencies when necessary</li>
+<li>Closely monitors the needs of students and designs intervention strategies in consultation with school leaders, teachers, parents and/or external agencies</li>
 </ul>
 </td>
 <td style="text-align: center;" width="84">